esa/pypogs/README.rst

 to build a fibre-coupling Focal Plane Assembly (FPA) replacing the eyepiece in any unmodified portable telescope.

-pypogs includes a platform idenpendent Graphical User Interface (GUI) to manage alignment, tracking feedback, and hardware settings.
+pypogs includes a platform independent Graphical User Interface (GUI) to manage alignment, tracking feedback, and hardware settings.
 The GUI controls the pypogs core through a public API (see documentation); pypogs may be controlled fully from the command line as well.